JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ### Changing the order

 If you want to change the order of the colors and the order in the legend, there are two ways to do that.
-The first is my leaving your underlying data alone and making superficial changes only within `ggplot` itself.
+The first is by leaving your underlying data alone and making superficial changes only within `ggplot` itself.
 This is a useful thing to know how to do, but I won't cover that here.
 If you're interested, I'd highly recommend [this page](http://www.cookbook-r.com/Graphs/Legends_(ggplot2)/) on that, or you can peruse one of the [ggplot2 workshops](pages/r-workshops.html) I did.

 At least for the order of the vowels, what I think is the most useful option is to actually modify your dataset and then plot the modified version.
-The way to do this is the `factor` function and manually specifying the order you want them to be in.
+The way to do this to overwrite the `vowel` column in our `my_vowels` dataset, and, using  the `factor` function,  manually specifying the order you want them to be in.
+The actual data itself doens't change, but what we're doing is modifying how R treats this column under the hood.
 This is the order that I typically do, but you're of course free to do whatever you want.

 ```r
 my_vowels$vowel <- factor(my_vowels$vowel,